Are you planning on taking a coach holiday?

 Some coach holiday companies do offer the option to include a drinks package.
 This may include local drinks and not premium brands.
 For example, a local vodka may be included in the drinks package but not Smirnoff.

-- Check whether there are choices for evening meals, whether it’s a fixed menu, buffet, or something else.
+• Check whether there are choices for evening meals, whether it’s a fixed menu or buffet.

-- Double-check what drinks are included with your evening meal – if none are included then you know you need to budget extra for these.
+• Double-check what drinks are included – if none are included then you know you need to budget extra for these.

 You Might Also Like